 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and between March 1, 2020 and May 31, 2020, 42 U.S. states and territories, encompassing 73% of U.S. counties, issued mandatory stay at home orders, with most occurring during the month of April.
 As a result, U.S. domestic passenger enplanements declined 96% in April 2020 when compared to April 2019.
-While U.S. domestic passenger volumes have increased from a total of 2.9 million passengers in April 2020 to a monthly average of 24.6 million passengers for the period from July 1, 2020 to October 31, 2020, those levels are still down 65% when compared to the same time frame in 2019.
-The growth in the U.S. domestic air traffic since the trough in April 2020 has been led by leisure and VFR travelers as business travel remains more subdued with the majority of corporate workforces mandated to predominantly "work-fromhome" and in-person meetings being replaced by videoconferencing and other virtual channels.
+While U.S. domestic passenger volumes have increased from a total of 2.9 million passengers in April 2020 to 60.8 million passengers in June 2021, those levels are still down 16% when compared to the same time frame in 2019.
+The growth in the U.S. domestic air traffic since the trough in April 2020 has been led by leisure and VFR travelers as business travel remains more subdued with the majority of corporate workforces mandated to predominantly "work-from-home" and in-person meetings being replaced by videoconferencing and other virtual channels.
 Equity research analysts and other industry executives believe that the positive trends in leisure and VFR travel will continue as COVID-19 vaccines continue to become more widely distributed in 2021.
+COVID-19 vaccines have become widely available in the United States with nearly 400 million doses administered and over 55% of the U.S. population fully vacinnated according to the CDC.
 The initial beneficiaries of the travel rebound are expected to be leisure and VFR focused LCCs and ULCCs, while the more international and business travel exposed legacy network airlines are expected to lag behind.

 As COVID-19 has spread globally, many countries imposed strict international travel restrictions and more recently enacted mandatory quarantines or COVID testing upon return from international travel to replace prior travel restrictions.
 As a result of these restrictive measures, U.S. international passenger enplanements declined by 99% in April 2020 when compared to April 2019, a more significant decline than U.S. domestic passenger enplanements.
 Given the continued international restrictions and quarantines across the world, U.S. international passenger volumes have recovered less than U.S. domestic passenger volumes since April 2020.
-For the period from January 1, 2021 to April 30, 2021, international capacity for U.S. airlines was down 60% compared to the same timeframe in 2019, whereas domestic capacity was down 32% for the same period.
+For the period from January 1, 2021 to June 30, 2021, international capacity for U.S. airlines was down 53% compared to the same timeframe in 2019, whereas domestic capacity was down 26% for the same period.
+However, the U.S. market has recovered markedly faster than most other countries as a result of widespread vaccine distribution igniting the leisure travel recovery.
+Other U.S. airlines have commented that leisure demand levels in the United States are already above 2019 levels.

 U.S. passenger airlines have taken significant measures in response to the COVID-19 pandemic to maintain the health and safety of their employees and customers.
-Airlines have added new pre-boarding, boarding and in-flight procedures such as pre-flight health questionnaires and screenings, contactless check-in and luggage drop off, enhanced aircraft cleaning procedures, mandatory face masks for employees and passengers, restricted middle seat bookings and other limitations, in terms of maximum load factor per flight, to adhere to social distancing protocols while onboard.
+Airlines have added new pre-boarding, boarding and in-flight procedures such as pre-flight health questionnaires and screenings, contactless checkin and luggage drop off, enhanced aircraft cleaning procedures, mandatory face masks for employees and passengers, restricted middle seat bookings and other limitations, in terms of maximum load factor per flight, to adhere to social distancing protocols while onboard.
 These measures have minimized the risk of infection while onboard and increased customer confidence in safely returning to fly.
 Pre-and post-flight COVID-19 rapid testing has recently been introduced as an additional tool to avoid mandatory quarantine periods for international and some domestic travel, and it is expected to, along with widely distributed vaccines, facilitate the recovery in air passenger traffic as travel restrictions are lifted across the globe.